Pink salmon: Conservation status

+Invasive species management

+Iceland

+As of 2025, The Eyjafjörður River in northern Iceland became part of research on the ecological impact of pink salmon (Oncorhynchus gorbuscha) as part of the PHAROS project Iceland demonstration.
+The studies aim to evaluate the effects of this invasive species on the river's ecosystem using advanced genetic technologies and specialized monitoring equipment, reportedly unique in Europe.

+The project is led by Icelandic research company Blár Akur in collaboration with the Technical University of Denmark (DTU).
+According to project coordinator Þorleifur, the choice of Eyjafjörður River was influenced by strong local partnerships with fishing associations, landowners, and other stakeholders in Akureyri and surrounding regions.
+The species was first recorded in Icelandic rivers around 1960, with sightings and catches increasing in recent decades.

+Classified as an invasive species in Iceland, pink salmon poses potential ecological risks by competing with native salmonids, spreading diseases, and altering freshwater food webs.

 Fisheries and use

 The commercial harvest of pink salmon is a mainstay of fisheries of both the eastern and western North Pacific.
 In 2010, the total harvest was some 260 million fish, corresponding to 400,000 tonnes.
 Of this, 140 million fish were from Russian fisheries and 107 million from the USA (Alaska).
 Pink salmon account for 69% of the total Russian salmon fisheries.
 The majority of pink salmon are harvested using coastal set net traps, and the fisheries are concentrated on the east coast of Sakhalin (average 110,000 tonnes per year).

 In North America, beginning in the late 19th century fish traps were used to supply fish for commercial canning and salting.
 The industry expanded steadily until 1920.
 During the 1940s and 1950s, pink salmon populations declined drastically.
 Fish traps were prohibited in Alaska in 1959.
 Now, most pink salmon are taken with purse seines, drift nets or gillnets.
 Populations and harvests increased rapidly after the mid-1970s and have been at record high numbers since the 1980s.

 More than 20 million harvested pink salmon are produced by fishery-enhancement hatcheries, particularly in the northern Gulf of Alaska.
 Pink salmon are not grown in significant numbers in fish farms.
 The fish are often canned, smoked or salted.
 Pink salmon roe is also harvested for caviar, a particularly valuable product in Asia.
-There is some evidence the pink salmon fishery industry may be having an impact on the size of pink salmon & other salmon species as well as the abundance of species that compete for and serve as their food sources.
+There is some evidence the pink salmon fishery industry may be having an impact on the size of pink salmon and other salmon species as well as the abundance of species that compete for and serve as their food sources.